-The numbering system for the items listed on the Online Catalog is derived from the Miller catalogue raisonné, Ron Tyler, Alfred Jacob Miller: Artist on the Oregon Trail (Fort Worth: Amon Carter Museum, 1982).
+The numbering system for the items listed on the Online Catalogue is derived from the Miller catalogue raisonné, Ron Tyler, Alfred Jacob Miller: Artist on the Oregon Trail (Fort Worth: Amon Carter Museum, 1982).

 A catalogue raisonné is a volume or website that explores the full body of an artist’s work.
-Catalogue raisonnés are available on many nineteenth century American artists including, for example, Mary Cassatt, Frederic Remington, Charles Russell, William Ranney, and Childe Hassam.
+Catalogue raisonnés are available on many nineteenth-century American artists including, for example, Mary Cassatt, Frederic Remington, Charles Russell, William Ranney, and Childe Hassam.